Is ‘The Bachelor’ Sexist? Should Nick Viall Join ‘Dancing With The Stars’ 2017?

 Meet the Cast of DWTS Season 24!

-[Featured image by Jeff Schear/Getty Images for Virgin Hotels Chicago]
+[Featured Image by Jeff Schear/Getty Images for Virgin Hotels Chicago]